Health Check: Mail Queue

 About the health check

-This health check ensures the healthiness of the mail queue.
+This health check ensures the healthiness of a mail queue.
 We consider a mail queue unhealthy if the oldest email it contains is stored there for at least the time specified by the threshold, which by default is 30 minutes.
-The value of a threshold can be overridden using the mail.healthcheck.threshold.minutes
+The value of the threshold can be overridden by using the mail.healthcheck.threshold.minutes

 system property.